jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

 <a name='yourwork'></a>
 ## Your work in one place

-Get a quick view of the projects you own, belong to, and like.
-See project invitations and requests too.
+At a glance, see the projects you own, belong to, and like.
+You can also see requests to join your project and any invitations for you to join other projects.
 Just another way to help you stay organized.

 ![My Projects](/features/images/my_projects.png)